 Our small but experienced board of directors decide our strategic direction.
-Our strategy is implemented by the Chief Executive and the Senior Management team.
+Our strategy is implemented by the Chief Executive and the Senior Leadership team.

-Community First is registered with the Charity Commission number 1147527.
-It is a Limited Company by guarantee number 08071971.
+Community First is a Registered Charity Number 1147527.
+It is also a Company Limited by Guarantee Number 08071971.

 Beverley Morgan Jones has been a resident of East Hampshire (Alton) for the last 36 years.